alexanderhansen/hugo-vanilla-lazyload/README.md

-# Use vanulla-lazyload in your hugo project
+# Use vanilla-lazyload in your hugo project

 ## Add as a module to your hugo installation by adding: